ayushjain92/SystemDesignCards/README.md

 ------------

 ## Testing Scalability

-1. Load Testing: increase tps.
-Ex.
-Apache JMeter
+1. **Load Testing**: increase tps
-2. Stress Testing: breaking point in the system, which resource will fail first.
+2. **Stress Testing**: breaking point in the system.
-3. Soak Testing: Generate high load so that memory leaks can be identified.
+3. **Soak Testing**: Generate high load so that memory leaks can be identified.
-4. Netflix Chaos Monkey: Brings down any random host from host pool at a given frequency so that any single breaking point can be identified.
+4. **Netflix Chaos Monkey**: Brings down any random host from host pool at a given frequency so that any single point of failures can be identified.

 ------------